 Weatherization Assistance Program Implementation & Renovation

 The Weatherization Assistance Program (WAP), overseen by the U.S. Department of Energy (DOE), was created in 1976 to help low-income families invest in energy efficiency.
-DOE provides weatherization grants to state, territories and some Indian tribes to help improve the energy efficiency of low-income homes.
+DOE provides weatherization grants to states, territories, and some Tribes to help improve the energy efficiency of low-income homes.
 In turn, the grantees contract with local governments and nonprofit agencies to provide the weatherization services.
 Since its inception, more than seven million homes have been weatherized, with an energy savings average of 35% of consumption for the typical low-income household.

 Multifamily Housing is an Underserved Market for